ASHWIN990/ASHWIN990/README.md

 <h2 align="center">🤙 MY CONTACTS </h1>

-You can contact me via the email in my GitHub profile, And follow me on other platform metioned below.
+You can contact me via the email in my GitHub profile, And also follow me on other platform metioned below.

 **Check me at : *https://ashwini.ml***